j1chou/00-lambda/README.md

 You can edit these files and then run them,

-* either through the [web interface](http://goto.ucsd.edu:8095/index.html), OR
+* either through the [web interface](https://goto.ucsd.edu/elsa/index.html), OR
 * by running `$ elsa path/to/file.lc` on `ieng6.ucsd.edu`, OR
 * by locally installing `elsa` following [these instructions](https://github.com/ucsd-progsys/elsa#install)

-If you run it online, be sure to **copy back the result** into the corresponding local file before submitting.
+If you run it online, be sure to **copy back the result** to the corresponding local file before submitting.

 ## Running Elsa